Updated: Nov 3, 2022

 Friends, meet Arlin Roth, an instructional tech coach at Bellefonte Area School District.
 We met a couple of years ago at a local educational technology conference.
 I was allowed to introduce him as a featured speaker.
 Arlin is one word, AMAZING!
 So here he is - takes it away, amazing Arlin!

 Using tech tools with students is one of the favorite parts of my job.
 Technology is great when it works!
-Before using a new tech tool or app with your students, consider the five following items.
+Before using a new tech tool or app with your students, consider the following five items.